LTL vs Parcel Hundredweight – Which Service is Right for You

 Factors other than price can also play a part in helping you choose the best transportation method for your shipment.
 We’ve listed some major benefits provided by each service below:

-Benefits of LTL shipping:
+Benefits of LTL Shipping:

 • Less material handling needed (fewer opportunities to damage freight)